phaupt/atclient/README.md

 > - [HCP Support](https://www.hcp.rs/en/support/communications)
 > - [HCP Contact](https://www.hcp.rs/en/contact-us-)

+### SIMCom SIM8262E-M2

+Tested with Raspberry Pi 5 (Debian trixie, kernel 6.12.47, default-jdk / OpenJDK 21) and the [Waveshare SIM8262E-M2 5G HAT](https://www.waveshare.com/wiki/SIM8262E-M2_5G_HAT).
+See the [SIMCom deployment section](#simcom-sim8262e-m2-5g-hat-deployment-raspberry-pi-5) below for the full bring-up sequence.

 ## Quick start

-The commands below cover a basic local build and first-run deployment flow.
+The commands below cover a basic local build and first-run deployment flow for the **PLS8-E** modem.
+If you are deploying on a Raspberry Pi 5 with the **SIMCom SIM8262E-M2 5G HAT**, jump to the [SIMCom deployment section](#simcom-sim8262e-m2-5g-hat-deployment-raspberry-pi-5) — the AT-command, serial-port, STK-activation, and data-plane steps all differ from the PLS8 flow.

 ### Clone the repository